-Table 82 Advanced Application > Classifier > Classifier Configuration > Classifier Global Setting
+Table 88 Advanced Application > Classifier > Classifier Configuration > Classifier Global Settina 10010-00 , availeed , application , coningoration Classifier Clobal coning

 LABEL DESCRIPTION Match Order Select manual to have classifier rules applied according to the weight of each rule you configured in Advanced Application > Classifier > Classifier Configuration.
 Alternatively, select auto to have classifier rules applied according to the layer of the item configured in the rule.
 Layer-4 items have the highest priority, and layer-2 items has the lowest priority.
 For example, you configure a layer-2 item (VLAN ID) in classifier A and configure a layer-3 item (source IP address) in classifier B. When an incoming packet matches both classifier rules, classifier B has priority over classifier A. Logging Active Select this to allow the Switch to create a log when packets match a classifier rule during a defined time interval.
 Interval Select the length of the time period (in seconds) to count matched packets for a classifier rule.
-Enter an integer from 0 - 65535.
+Enter an integer from $0 - 65535$.
 0 means that no logging is done.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.